 Many types of medicines cost much more than the price you pay.
 The Pharmaceutical Benefits Scheme (PBS) and the PBS Safety Net can reduce the cost of medicine.
-If you have an Australian Government concession card, you will pay even less for your PBS medicines when you show your card.
+If we’ve issued you with a concession card, you’ll pay even less for your PBS medicines when you show your card.

 Private health insurance

 You may be eligible for the Australian Government rebate on Private Health Insurance as a reduced premium.